Nikola-Popov/Bookify/README.md

 $ docker build -f Dockerfile -t bookify .
 $ docker run -p 8080:8080 bookify
 ```
-Note that while using docker run you will not be able to access the H2 web console.In other words <http://localhost:8080/h2> will block remote connections will refuse access to it.
+Note that while using docker run you will not be able to access the H2 web console.In other words <http://localhost:8080/h2> will block remote connections thus refusing access to it.
 ##### Embedded Tomcat server
 ```shell
 $  mvn spring-boot:run